appoll/docs/technical_information/network_specifications/docs/index.md

 - **B**: Can receive data from the network at precisely scheduled windows (Beacons)
 - **C**: Can receive data at any time from the network

 Incidentally, class A requires less power than B which requires less power than C.
-An end-device has an address either assigned by the Network or self-defined.
-An end-device also has a specific secret application session key and a network session key
+An end-device participating in a LoRaWAN network, has a device address and a secret device-specific application session key and network session key.
+These values are either assigned by the Network or self-defined.

-These specifications primarly focus on the class A. Future network versions will implement mechanisms to handle class B and class C but they are irrevelant with the current document.
+These specifications primarily focus on the class A. Future network versions will implement mechanisms to handle class B and class C but they are irrelevant with the current document.

 ### Gateway
 Gateways might be seen as a way to transform multiple messages emitters into one much more